leontsu/hilo/README.md

 ## 🤖 Chrome Built-in AI Integration

-LevelLens is designed to seamlessly integrate with Chrome's Built-in AI APIs.
+Hilo is designed to seamlessly integrate with Chrome's Built-in AI APIs.
 The current implementation uses local simplification stubs that can be easily replaced.

 ### AI Replacement Guide